Meet Our Volunteers

 In 1999 Germaine began volunteering as a librarian at the French-Canadian Genealogical Society of CT (FCGSC) and in 2002-2003 she became the Director of the library.
 She continues in that position, as well as serving on the Board of Directors.

 Germaine has contributed hours and hours of time to the library and organization, and continues to do so.
 Her knowledge of the workings of the library and its holdings are immeasurable.
-Being the first recipient of this award is indeed, well deserved and appreciated!
+Being the first recipient of this award is indeed, well deserved and Germaine's commitment to FCGSC is so appreciated!

 March 2017 Volunteer Spotlight